-Each plant may spread 6-8 feet across, so you get a long of coverage per plant.
-This makes it a perfect budget-conscious plant.
+Each plant may spread 6-8 feet across, so you get a lot of coverage per plant.
+This makes it a perfect, budget-conscious plant.
 Yet another reason this plant is so popular!

 It looks nice all season with small yellow flowers in spring.
 In fall, female plants add darling, tiny, fuzzy red fruit.

-Commercial property owners use them in harsh urban environments along parking lots and raised planters in the concrete jungles - and they just thrive in those hot dry environments.
+Commercial property owners can them in harsh urban environments along parking lots and raised planters in the concrete jungles.
+They just thrive in those hot dry environments.
 They make an excellent edging plant for large scale plantings and commercial landscapes.

-Try them at your home along driveways, terraces.
+Try them at your home along driveways and terraces.
 They are even road salt tolerant, so can be used in long street plantings.

 Give these hard-working plants plenty of space to spread out.
 That's why you are using them, after all!
-They'll suppress weeds and give beauty to hot, open areas; slopes and rugged areas with poor soil.
+They'll suppress weeds and give beauty to hot, open areas.
+They grow well on slopes and rugged areas with poor soil.

 This Sumac would look great as a central ornamental feature in your front yard, especially if it's steep site.
 Even if you are stuck with a flat site, just bring in soil to create a raised berm.
 Then plant 3 of them in a loose triangle to accent that berm.

 Gro-Low Sumacs do well in raised planters in hot, dry areas.
-They'll love brick, stone, retaining walls.
-Use mulches for easy, simple maintenance.
+They'll love being planted at the top of brick and stone retaining walls.
+Use mulch between plants for easy, simple maintenance.

 Using lawn can be dangerous on sloping sites as heavy mowers can tip or lose balance far too quickly.
 Gro-Low is great for holding soil in embankments.
 It can be used in mass plantings, too.

 Use the right plant for the right spot.
-Gro-Lo could be used as an important part of a magnificent Sumac collection.
+Gro-Low could be used as an important part of a magnificent Sumac collection.
 Plant taller Staghorn up top and making your way down the slope with Cutleaf and Tiger Eye.
-Plan to have the bottom ? of the slope planted in Gro-Low Sumac.
+Plant the bottom of the slope in Gro-Low Sumac.

 Get creative about managing your slope.
 It will become a fabulous feature, if you let it.
 Here is your chance to use large outdoor artwork.
 Keep it classy or have a blast with novelty pieces.
 Life is short, so why not!

 We predict you'll love this plant as much as we do.
-It's just a great, fragrant, useful plant.
+Gro-Low is just a great, fragrant, useful plant.